 Zucchini plant partners for improved pollination

 Yes, other types of squash are great companion plants for zucchini, particularly when it comes to improving pollination rates.
 You see, squash plants are often pollinated by a specialized family of bees called squash bees (Peponapis species).
 There are about 13 North American species in this family, with P. pruniosa being the most common.
-These beautiful little native bees are specialists who pollinate members of the squash family exclusively, though other bees will do the job, too.
+These beautiful little native beneficial pollinators are specialists who pollinate members of the squash family exclusively, though other bees will do the job, too.
 Since these bees are so highly specialized, they can only nectar on members of the squash family.
 This means if you want more of them around, you need to plant as many members of the squash family as you can.
 Add melons, cucumbers, pumpkins, gourds, and both summer and winter squashes to your garden.

 The best zucchini companion plants to reduce weeds